See index to all the chapters for Putting Out the Planetary Fire

 The development of ways to store electricity from intermittent renewable energy such as wind and solar is critical in the move to 100% clean energy.
 The sun does not always shine, the wind does not always blow, which is why large-scale storage must play a fundamental role.

-The challenges for battery storage include reducing the upfront cost and to increase the length of time the electricity can be stored.
+The challenges for battery storage include reducing the upfront cost and increasing the length of time the electricity can be stored.

 According to a May 2022 report from MIT, almost all of world’s present large-scale energy storage capacity is pumped hydro.
-Water is collected in a reservoir and sent flowing downhill to turn into turbines when electricity is needed and prices for power are high.
-When electric demand is low and cheap, the energy is used to pump water back into the reservoir.
+In such a system, water is collected in a reservoir and sent flowing downhill to turn turbines when electricity is needed and prices for power are high.
+When electric demand is low, energy is used to pump water back into the reservoir.
 The report also listed iron-air batteries, molten metal and thermal storage and flow-cell batteries.
 The use of excess renewables at low demand times to create hydrogen is another option.

 The increasing research and investment in new battery storage technologies has led to rapid cost reductions, notably for lithium-ion batteries.
 In Germany, small-scale household Li-ion battery costs have fallen by over 60% since late 2014.
 The declining costs have opened up new applications for battery storage.
 A study by the International Renewable Energy Agency (IRENA) found that by 2030, total installed costs could fall between 50% and 60% (and battery cell costs by even more).
 Battery lifetimes and performance will also keep improving, helping to reduce the cost of services delivered.
 Lithium-ion battery costs for stationary applications could fall to below $200 per kilowatt-hour by 2030.
 IRENA expects battery storage in stationary applications to grow from 2 gigawatts (GW) worldwide in 2017 (11 GW in 2020) to between 80 to 420 GWh in 2030, rivalling pumped-hydro storage.

-A solar-plus-storage system is a battery system that is charged by a connected solar system, such as a photovoltaic (PV) one.
+A solar-plus-storage system is a battery system that is charged by a connected solar system (typically photovoltaic).
 From 2008 to 2017, the U.S. was the world leader in lithium-ion storage use, with about 1,000 MWh of storage, almost all by utilities.
 The average duration of such systems is 1.7 hours, but it can reach 4 hours.
 Batteries account for the biggest share of a storage system’s cost right now.
 A storage system contains an inverter and wiring in addition to the battery—and utilities will need big battery packs if they are going to provide backup power for all customers.
 The system costs in 2019 ranged from $380 per kWh for those providing electricity for 4 hours to $895 per kWh for 30-minute systems.

 Globally, factors pushing the development of storage include: